exercism/v3/languages/elixir/concepts/agent/about.md

 While spawning a process is easy, managing its state and behavior can become very complicated.
-The `Agent` module is an abstraction to facilitate managing a shared state in an Elixir process.
+The [`Agent`][agent-module] module is an abstraction to facilitate managing a shared state in an Elixir process.

-When using `Agent` module functions it's customary to encapsulate the agent-related functions in a single module.
+When using `Agent` module functions it is customary to encapsulate the agent-related functions in a single module.

 ```elixir
 # A simple use of agent processes to represent a counter